DavidValeri/bb-streamer/README.md

 Both options expect a volume attached at `/config`.
 BB Streamer uses this folder to store state information such as cached API tokens and information about recovery and cooldown states.
 You can delete any file in this folder without concern.
 BB Streamer will recreate the files as it runs.

 ## Publisher

+This approach is preferred when you don't intend to perform any transcoding in BB Streamer itself, you have another system listening for incoming streams, and/or you want the minimal footprint possible for BB Streamer.

-You can run the bb-stream-publisher image to push the stream to an endpoint, such as go2rtc or Frigate.
-The stream is started / restarted while the container is running, stopping only when the feeder is asleep or the battery is too low.
-See the configuration options below to fine tune the container's behavior.
+You can run the bb-stream-publisher image to push the stream to an external endpoint, such as a go2rtc instance or Frigate.
+The Bird Buddy stream is started / restarted while the container is running, stopping only when the feeder is asleep or the battery is too low.
+If run in `continuous` mode, the default, a splash screen is streamed when the Bird Buddy stream is not active.

-This approach is preferred for usage with projects such as Frigate as it removes the complexity of multiple layers of timeouts working against each other.
-For example, Frigate has hardcoded timeouts on detect / record processes, configurable timeouts on its own ffmpeg child processes, and configurable timeouts on go2rtc when in use.
-A Bird Buddy stream rarely initializes in less than the hardcoded timeouts on Frigate's detect / record processes and you end up in a cycle of disconnects and retries as a result.
-This approach avoids these timeouts and makes you life easier.
+See the configuration options below to fine tune the BB Streamer's behavior.

 Launch the container.
 ```
-docker run -v ./:/config --name bb-streamer -d --restart unless-stopped ghcr.io/davidvaleri/bb-streamer-publisher:latest --username <EMAIL> --password <PASSWORD> --feeder_name "<FEEDER_NAME>" --out_url <RTSP_TARGET> --continuous true --latitude <LATITUDE> --longitude <LONGITUDE> --timezone <TIME_ZONE_NAME>
+docker run -v ./:/config --name bb-streamer -d --restart unless-stopped ghcr.io/davidvaleri/bb-streamer-publisher:latest --username <EMAIL> --password <PASSWORD> --feeder_name "<FEEDER_NAME>" --out_url <RTSP_TARGET> --latitude <LATITUDE> --longitude <LONGITUDE> --timezone <TIME_ZONE_NAME>
 ```

 ### Configuration Options